Venture into the wilds to defeat the gargantuan Keepers, raid the twelve forbidden temples, and steal their ancient secrets

 If your character's speed or reach changes during combat, then adjust your initiative on the track at the end of the current turn.
 You can only take one turn per round of combat, even if something lowers your initiative in such a way that it would be your turn again.

 If you have the hindered condition, then your speed is halved.
-You can only have the hindered condition once; its effects do not accumulate or stack.
 You can end the hindered condition by spending 15 feet of movement.

 I may designate certain tiles as having discrete opportunities for cover (trees, rocks, etc.).
 If a creature is inside a tile with a cover, then they can take the cover as long as no other creature is already using it.
 If you don't like that a bugbear is taking cover, then you'll need to push/shove/grapple/thunderwave them out of it.
 I think this will be a lot more interesting than the rules for cover using a 5-foot grid.
 Those rules are really complicated, and make it really easy to negate any cover by simply moving around to the other side of the target.